KhushiBhoj/eda-ecommerce-analysis/insights.md

 - Weak Negative Correlations:
 	Delivery delay days show very weak or negative correlation with price and product dimensions.
-	Larger or heavier products are not necessarily delivered slower.
+	Larger or heavier products are not necessarily delivered more slowly.

 ### 7. Time-Based Trends